markmuy40/SEI-65-Project-1/README.md

 ![timeline](./project-one-readme-images/timeline.png)

-#### Pseudo code
+#### Pseudocode

-The Pseudo code was an extension to what I wrote in my initial plans.
+The pseudocode was an extension to what I wrote in my initial plans.
 A hybrid between the plain text and actual code.
 Whilst these functions aren’t a working product, they gave me a stronger base to work from.

 ![pseudo code](./project-one-readme-images/pseudo%20code.png)